RoseMarieNeilson/Diced-A-Recipe-Recommender/README.md

-### 1. Concept
+### Concept
 The goal of this project is to create a recipe recommender system that will produce recipe suggestions based on ingredients the user has on hand.
 This app will also provide ratings of the recipes based on the star ratings provided by the scraped data from Allrecipes.com.
 A further goal would be to create user profiles that can rate recipes and get improved suggestions with time.

-### 2. Data
+### Data
 Data was scraped from Allrecipes.com using BeautifulSoup with an attempt to get a variety of recipes under topics such as dessert, dinner, and appetizers.
 It was stored in a MongoDB database with the following keys: item_name, ingredient_list, direction_list, stars, submitter_name, and submitter_desc.

-### 3. Data Storage
+### Data Storage
 The data will be stored on an S3 bucket.

-### 4. Natural Language Processing
+### Natural Language Processing
   In order to recommend recipes the ingredient list column needs to processed.
-This includes removing stop words ('cup', 'teaspoon', etc), lowercasing all words, and experimenting with different stemming and lemmatizing techniques to find the root words (changing 'apples' to 'apple'). call counter on my words, see what's most common.
+This includes removing stop words ('cup', 'teaspoon', etc), lower casing all words, and experimenting with different stemming and lemmatizing techniques to find the root words (changing 'apples' to 'apple'). call counter on my words, see what's most common.

-### 5. Modeling
+### Modeling
 Distance metric (cosine similarity), pairwise similarity. content based recommender. ingredient comparison for recipes. pull recipes that are most similar. bonus would be to order by similarity and stars.
 Extra bonus would be t make a hybrid recommender.

 ### Resources to read